Redot-Engine/redot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

     This avoids any issues related to packaging, such as different library versions that can cause incompatibilities or sandboxing restrictions.

-From Godot 4.0 onwards, the editor can directly import ``.blend`` files by calling `Blender <https://www.blender.org/>`__'s glTF export functionality in a transparent manner.
+From redot 4.0 onwards, the editor can directly import ``.blend`` files by calling `Blender <https://www.blender.org/>`__'s glTF export functionality in a transparent manner.

-This allows you to iterate on your 3D scenes faster, as you can save the scene in Blender, alt-tab back to Godot then see your changes immediately.
+This allows you to iterate on your 3D scenes faster, as you can save the scene in Blender, alt-tab back to redot then see your changes immediately.
 When working with version control, this is also more efficient as you no longer need to commit a copy of the exported glTF file to version control.

-To use ``.blend`` import, you must install Blender before opening the Godot editor (if opening a project that already contains ``.blend`` files).
-If you keep Blender installed at its default location, Godot should be able to detect its path automatically.
+To use ``.blend`` import, you must install Blender before opening the redot editor (if opening a project that already contains ``.blend`` files).
+If you keep Blender installed at its default location, redot should be able to detect its path automatically.
 If this isn't the case, configure the path to the directory containing the Blender executable in the Editor Settings (**Filesystem > Import > Blender > Blender 3 Path**).

-If you keep ``.blend`` files within your project folder but don't want them to be imported by Godot, disable **Filesystem > Import > Blender > Enabled** in the advanced Project Settings.
+If you keep ``.blend`` files within your project folder but don't want them to be imported by redot, disable **Filesystem > Import > Blender > Enabled** in the advanced Project Settings.

-The ``.blend`` import process converts to glTF first, so it still uses Godot's glTF import code.
+The ``.blend`` import process converts to glTF first, so it still uses redot's glTF import code.
 Therefore, the ``.blend`` import process is the same as the glTF import process, but with an extra step at the beginning.

 .. figure:: img/importing_3d_scenes_available_formats_blend.webp
    :align: center
-   :alt: Diagram explaining the import process for Blender files in Godot
+   :alt: Diagram explaining the import process for Blender files in redot

 .. note::